KennaSecurity/toolkit/tasks/connectors/synack/readme.md

 | cwe_identifiers               | cwe_ids (Reported CVE/CWE Identifiers)                            |

-If you set **asset_defined_in_tag** to false - the Kenna asset details will be created from Synack Vulnerability's "Vulnerbility Locations" field
+If you set **asset_defined_in_tag** to false - the Kenna asset details will be created from Synack Vulnerability's "Vulnerability Locations" field

 | Kenna Asset Attribute | Synack Vulnerability Location Attribute        | Condition                                                                           |
 |-----------------------|------------------------------------------------|-------------------------------------------------------------------------------------|